Executive Officer Essentials

 - The EO is responsible for ensuring that faculty and students follow program governance guidelines.
 This document should be reviewed annually.
 Any updates/changes are sent to the Committee on Structure for consideration by Graduate Council.

 - The EO, as chair of the Executive Committee, calls meetings of the program faculty at least once a year, and student meetings at least once per semester.
 The EO presides at meetings of the program’s faculty, Executive Committee, and Faculty Membership Committee.
-See section 3.6 for information about Program Standing Committees.
+See section 3.6 of the Graduate Center Governance Document for information about.

 - The EO provides guidance to the program’s faculty members regarding their responsibilities for course syllabi, office hours, submission of grades, and good supervisory practices.
 See Doctoral Faculty for further information.